 profile photo

-I earned my PhD in Artificial Intelligence at the University of Amsterdam, advised by Maarten de Rijke and Paul Groth.
-Before that, I obtained a MSc in AI from KU Leuven where I was advised by Marie-Francine Moens.
+I earned my PhD in Artificial Intelligence at the University of Amsterdam, advised by Maarten de Rijke and Paul Groth and hold an MSc in AI from KU Leuven where I was advised by Marie-Francine Moens.
+Along the way, I held research positions at Microsoft Research, Google DeepMind (on the Gemini team), Bloomberg AI, Amazon Science, LIIR at KU Leuven, and ETH Zurich.

-During my academic journey, I spent time at Microsoft Research, the Gemini team, Bloomberg AI, Amazon Science, LIIR at KU Leuven, and ETH Zurich as an intern.
-Alongside my research, I hold leadership roles in initiatives focused on diversity and inclusion in machine learning, including organizing the WiML Mentorship Program, serving as General Chair of WiML at ICML 2025, and mentoring through the ELLIS Inclusive AI initiative.
+Alongside my research, I am committed to diversity and inclusion in machine learning: I organize the WiML Mentorship Program, served as General Chair for the WiML at ICML 2025, and mentored through the ELLIS Inclusive AI initiative.

 Email / Scholar / GitHub / Bsky / X